runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ## Formalizing Program Requirements

 <!--
-As has been shown, a $mathbb{K}$ semantics can be read and understood as a computational transition system specifying an interpreter.
+As has been shown, a $\mathbb{K}$ semantics can be read and understood as a computational transition system specifying an interpreter.
 But it can also be understood as a logic theory under which we can prove properties about programs.

 The set of rewrite rules in KWasm, $\Sigma$, are the axioms of the theory of KWasm transitions, $T$, where $\Sigma \subseteq T$.

 The full theory, $T$, consists of all theorems which are provable from the axioms.

-To use the $mathbb{K}$ framework for deductive program verification, one writes proof obligations as regular rewrite rules, which the $mathbb{K}$ prover tries to prove or disprove belong to $T$.
+To use the $\mathbb{K}$ framework for deductive program verification, one writes proof obligations as regular rewrite rules, which the $\mathbb{K}$ prover tries to prove or disprove belong to $T$.

 An implication (rewrite) is a theorem of $T$ iff all terminating paths starting on the left-hand side eventually reach a state that unifies with the right-hand side.
 Take, for example, the following implication: